LUZDevv/CyclisticDataAnalysis2022-2023/README.md

 ## Contact

-For questions or feedback, reach out to: luisu425@gmail.com
+For questions or feedback, reach out to: luisu425@gmail.com or on my LinkedIn (https://www.linkedin.com/in/luisuribezam/).

 Happy analyzing and exploring the world of bike-sharing with Cyclistic! 🚲📊